- More about your oliver guide: Megan Escher

 - Ballet de Paris - I love to see local ballet companies when we are traveling.
 If they are performing, I would highly recommend making this part of your experience.

-- Plage de Paris - every summer the city sets up “beaches” along the Seine - if you happen to cross paths it's fun to stop and play for a bit.
+- Plage de Paris - every summer the city sets up “beaches” along the Seine - if you happen to cross paths it

 - Place des Vosges - Classic. one of my favorites squares in Paris, near Musee de Carnavalet and the Musee Picasso.
 Also near great shopping and can walk to Place de la Bastille.

 - Palais de Chaillot /Trocadero - I think this is the only way to really “see” the Eiffel Tower for the first time.
 Of course you can see it from most of the city, but we walked from Arc De Triomphe to Chaillot /Trocadero so the first time the children saw the full effect was from this perspective.
 We used to live nearby so am a little partial to that perspective, but the video we have of the children seeing it for the first time like this is priceless to us.